bukhsh/oats/docs/dataformat.rst

 Data format
 ================================
-OATS used spreadsheets for specifying set of data
+OATS use spreadsheet format for specifying network, demand and generation data.